MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 1 - Work with trace and import it to Trace Parser.md

 2. Notice that the trace is running, and leave the window open
-![A screenshot of trace is being captured.](media/L1P05.png) Users have reported that sales orders are working slowly, so you’ll need to review the sales order lines and check reservations against on-hand supply.
+![A screenshot of trace is being captured.](media/L1P05.png) In this scenario, users have reported that sales orders are working slowly, so you’ll need to review the sales order lines and check reservations against on-hand supply.

 6. In the **Navigation** pane, select **Modules**, and then select **Accounts receivable**.